evgenyneu/keychain-swift/README.md

 [carthage]: https://github.com/Carthage/Carthage

 This is a collection of helper functions for saving text and data in the Keychain.
  As you probably noticed Apple's keychain API is a bit verbose.
 This library was designed to provide shorter syntax for accomplishing a simple task: reading/writing text values for specified keys.
+The Keychain library includes the following features:

+ * <a href="#usage">Get/set string, boolean and NSData Keychain items</a>.
+ * Specify item access security level.
+ * Synchornize items through iCloud.
+ * Share Keychain items with other apps.

 ## What's Keychain?